 Dowry Among Muslims in India

-By 1920, dowry posed a growing problem in India, including among Muslims.
+By 1920, dowry was a growing problem in India, including among Muslims.
 In the 1920 All India Muslim Ladies Conference, one Syed Humayun Mirza highlighted:

 Mahr, Dowry, and Islamic Law

 The goal is to return to the Prophetic principles of marriage and avoid veering near the limits set by the shari’a.
-It is unacceptable to spend lavishly, take out loans, or sink one’s family into ruin in the name of “hospitality” or (more likely) for the purpose of social status, at the cost of Allah’s (ﷻ) pleasure.
-Dowry creates compulsion masquerading as a detrimental norm at best and an Islamic practice at worst.
+It is unacceptable to spend lavishly, take out loans, or sink one’s family into ruin in the name of “hospitality” or (more likely) for the purpose of social status at the cost of Allah’s (ﷻ) pleasure.
+Dowry creates compulsion masquerading as a detrimental social norm at best and an Islamic practice at worst.
 It is fine, and expected, for parents to provide their daughter – or even her husband and his family – with gifts to show goodwill and love, but this only at their own behest.
-A family sacrificing their daughter’s education to save up for dowry; harassing their son’s wife or in-laws for not providing enough; or harassing a woman about being a financial burden to her family – such absurdities are jahiliyah (ignorance) reminiscent of pre-Islamic Arabia, of the same kind as burying infant daughters alive.
+A family sacrificing their daughter’s education to save up for dowry; harassing their son’s wife or in-laws for not providing enough; or driving a woman to suicide by through abuse; harassing her for being a financial burden to her family – such absurdities are jahiliyah (ignorance) reminiscent of pre-Islamic Arabia of the same kind as burying infant daughters alive.

-The practice of dowry emphasizes the groom and his family as recipients, such that they risk ignoring the magnanimity of mahr.
+The practice of dowry emphasizes the groom and his family as recipients to such a degree that they risk ignoring the magnanimity of mahr.
 Commensurately, the bride and her family – as a giving party desperate to meet demands – are driven to be wholly unconcerned with mahr, such that mahr may be set to be a nominal amount, if at all.
 Dowries are used to secure the transaction of a desirable groom, and as the disadvantaged party, setting an appropriate mahr amount will send the groom elsewhere.
-Many women remain unaware of mahr and the avenues of justice afforded under the shari’a.
+Many women remain unaware of mahr and the avenues of justice established in the shari’a.